gkeenans/gkeenan.co/src/about/colophon.md

 I built the site using [Eleventy](https://11ty.dev).
 It's hosted on Netlify.

 I built it using HTML and CSS.
 There's a .js config file in the directory.
 Does that mean I did Javascript?
 Who knows!
 I copied and pasted some stuff in there and it seemed to work.
+Peruse all my mistakes in [Github](https://github.com/gkeenans/gkeenan.co)!

 Some of the pages were written in Markdown.
 Some were written in HTML.
 There's no rhyme or reason, it was mostly just based on how I was feeling in that moment.[^1]